 Cooking utensils and pots are not provided.
 Recommended items to bring include dishes, pots and pans, utensils, garbage bags, dish soap, dish rags, toilet paper, a flashlight, sleeping bags, pillows and cleaning products, such as bleach or disinfectant.
 In winter, guests must also bring drinking water.

 4-7 days prior to your reservation you will receive an e-mail with your cabin code, condition report and a rules and regulations page.
 Please read through the rules and regulations page carefully.
 Fill out and return the completed condition report to the Greys River Ranger District following your stay.
 If you have any questions please contact the District Office at any time Monday-Friday, 8 AM to 4:30 PM (excluding weekends and Federal Holidays) at 671 N. Washington, Afton, WY 83110 or by phone at (307)886-5300.
+Check in time is 2 pm, Check out time is 11 am.

 Spring and fall access is not guaranteed and depends on weather and road conditions